schwartzmj/statamic-akismet/README.md

 ## How to Use

-Enter your Akismet API key in the published config under `config/statamic/akismet.php`
+Create a new .env variable called `AKISMET_API_KEY` and enter your Akismet API key.

 ## Future features / WIP
 - Enter API key from front-end